Canadian Pacific Air Lines Flight 402: Course of events

 Flight 402 was a Hong Kong to Tokyo to Vancouver flight, which took off at 16:14 Japan Time from Kai Tak International Airport on the first leg of the journey.
 The flight was in a holding pattern for 38 minutes, waiting for visibility at the destination to improve from landing minima.
 The tower controller cleared the flight for an instrument approach when visibility improved to 2400 ft, but the crew cancelled the approach when visibility dropped again.
-At 19:58 local time, the pilot asked Air Traffic control for a diversion to Taipei Taiwan and commenced a climb from 3000 ft.
+At 19:58 local time, the pilot asked Air Traffic control for a diversion to Songshan Airport, Taiwan and commenced a climb from 3000 ft.
 At 20:05 while enroute to Taipei climbing through 11500 ft the pilot was advised the visibility at the airport had increased above minimums to 0.5 mi with a Runway visual range of 3000 ft.
 The pilot then decided to make another approach.

 The ground-controlled approach was normal until 1 mi when the aircraft was advised that it was 20 ft too low and advised to level off momentarily.
 Nevertheless the aircraft continued its approach 20 ft below and in parallel with the glide slope.
 After the aircraft passed the precision minimum the crew requested the intensity of the runway lights be reduced.
 Shortly thereafter the aircraft made a sharp descent, and at 2800 ft from the runway threshold, the aircraft's landing gear struck sequentially eleven of the approach lights.
 The pilot lost control of the aircraft after it hit the seawall at the runway threshold, leaving a 0.5 mi trail of burning wreckage on the airfield.
+Sixty-four people, including all ten crew members, were killed.